typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 $ dcos conduct load conductr-haproxy
 ```

+For CoreOS:

-For CoreOS (where we generated configuration - substitute the `ffd0dcf` hash as per the one you generated):
+> Substitute the `ffd0dcf` hash as per the one you generated!

 ```
 $ dcos conduct load conductr-haproxy custom-haproxy-conf-ffd0dcf76f4d565424a873022fbb39f3025d4239c87d307be3078b320988b052.zip